kyron321/kyron321/README.md

 ## 👋 Hey, I’m **Kyron**

-I'm a future full stack developer training at the [Northcoders Bootcamp](https://northcoders.com/)!
+Im a full stack software developer working at JTS Digital.

 Technologies I know and have used:
 <br><br>